 Private Sector with Reference to Indian Economy

-In India private sector operates under Industries (Development and Regulation) Act 1951.
-The industries in private sector need to fit the structure of social and economic policy laid down by government.
+In India private sector operates under the Industries (Development and Regulation) Act 1951.
+The industries in the private sector need to fit the structure of social and economic policy laid down by the government.
 They are dependent on State controls and guidelines.
-But the latest approach of Indian Government allows such undertakings to develop with freedom and inconsistency with the nation’s plans.
+But the latest approach of the Indian Government allows such undertakings to develop with freedom and inconsistency with the nation’s plans.